-At the OPLC If you are dropping off between 8:45 and 9:25 am, the student will be marked late but will not need to be signed in or walked to the main office anymore.
+At the OPLC If you are dropping off between 8:45 and 9:15 am, the student will be marked late but will not need to be signed in or walked to the main office anymore.
 A staff member will be standing at the front entrance to open the door for your student, take their late note, provide the student with a late pass, and then send the student to their classroom.
-If you are dropping off after 9:30am, please park your car in a visitor parking spot, walk your child into the office.
-Parent/child must wear a mask when entering the building.
+If you are dropping off after 9:15am, please park your car in a visitor parking spot, walk your child into the office.
 Secretary will record that the child is present and notify their teacher.

 At the OES and the OIS if students arrive after 8:45am students will enter the school building through the office and present their tardy note to the building secretary.
 The tardy will be documented as an unexcused tardy, without the appropriate documentation for excusal (doctor's note, court notice or bereavement notice).
-Parents are also allowed to email the tardy note to the building secretaries (OES: dmattis@octorara.org; OIS: cgood@octorara.org).
+Parents are also allowed to email the tardy note to the building secretaries (OES: dmattis@octorara.org; OIS: dlomboy@octorara.org).